anchore/vunnel/schema/provider-workspace-state/README.md

-# `ProviderWorkspaceState` JSON Schema
+# `ProviderState` JSON Schema

 This schema governs the `state.json` file produced by each vulnerability data provider run, describing what input as needed for the run and what files were produced.

-See `src/vunnel.provider.WorkspaceState` for the root object that represents this schema.
+See `src/vunnel.provider.State` for the root object that represents this schema.

 ## Updating the schema